m-jovanovic/rally-simulator/README.md

 ## System Architecture

-The solution utilizes an *onion* styled architecture and consists of multiple layers, where each layer depends only on itself and the layers that are placed below in the hierarchy.
+The solution utilizes an *onion* styled architecture and consists of multiple layers, where each layer depends only on itself and the layers that are below it in the hierarchy.

 ### Domain